Updated on January 10, 2022 by Sarina Tariq

 There are ways that you can prevent these holes from happening in the first place.
 You can first of all not wear too tight jeans – they strain the cloth and may create holes, especially if you have the body structure.
 Using correct laundry techniques will also lessen the chances of holes and tears.
 The rough and tumble inside a washing machine with too many clothes stuffed inside is enough to strain the toughest of fabrics-denim sure is one.
 But why strain it?

-If your job involves the denim coming into contact with hard things on a continuous basis do the preventive measures like adding a patch inside to strengthen the area to make sure that holes are not made there.
-For eg. If you have a purse with a metal thingy rubbing against your work jeans pocket everyday – do reinforce the area to prevent a hole which will develop eventually there
+If your job involves the denim coming into contact with hard things on a continuous basis do preventive measures like adding a patch inside to strengthen the area to make sure that holes are not made there.
+For eg. If you have a purse with a metal thingy rubbing against your work jeans pocket everyday – do reinforce the area to prevent a hole which will develop eventually there.

 More on mending tears in clothes here.